 The Flowering Crab Apple Tree is one of the most beautiful decorative trees.
 Crab Apple Trees have pretty flowers in the spring and gorgeous little apples in the autumn.
-A Crabapple Tree makes a lovely feature in your garden and provides food for wildlife.
-The crab appels can also be used for delicous jellies.
+They make a lovely feature in your garden and provide food for wildlife.
+The crab apples can also be used for delicious jellies.

 The crab tree though has even more hidden values.
 This pretty ornamental tree can be a great pollinator for your eating apple trees and can help increase the yields of your fruit trees!

 The pollen of a flowering crab tree is able to fertilize the flowers of eating apples so it is a good idea to plant them near your other trees.